 Within our company, those internal departments or organizational units receive your data that require it to fulfill our contractual and legal obligations or in the context of processing and implementing our legitimate interests.
-Your data will only be passed on to external parties in connection with the contract execution;
+Your data will only be passed on to external parties;

 - For the purposes of fulfilling legal requirements according to which we are obliged to provide information, report or pass on data or if the passing on of data is in the public interest (see section 2.4);

-- Insofar as external service providers process data on our behalf as contract processors or function providers (e.g. external computer centers, support/maintenance of EDP/IT applications, archiving, document processing, call center services, compliance services, controlling, data screening for anti-money laundering purposes, data validation or -plausibility checks, data destruction, purchasing/procurement, customer management, lettershops, marketing, media technology, research, risk controlling, accounting, telephony, website management, auditing services, credit institutions, printing houses or companies for data disposal, courier services, logistics);
+- Insofar as external service providers process data on our behalf as contract processors or function providers (e.g. external computer centres, support/maintenance of EDP/IT applications, archiving, document processing, call centre services, compliance services, controlling, data screening for anti-money laundering purposes, data validation or data plausibility checks, data destruction, purchasing/procurement, customer management, lettershops, marketing, media technology, research, risk controlling, accounting, telephony, website management, auditing services, credit institutions, printing houses or companies for data disposal, courier services, logistics);

 - On the basis of our legitimate interest or the legitimate interest of the third party for the purposes mentioned in Section 2.2 (e.g. to authorities, credit agencies, collection agencies, lawyers, courts, experts, companies belonging to the Group and committees and supervisory bodies);